-Meanwhile, Millennials face unprecedented economic precarity and a shortage of affordable space, both for ourselves and our organizations.
-Also, we have different attitudes and visions about housing, the American Dream, and community than prior generations.
+Meanwhile, Millennials face unprecedented economic precarity and a shortage of affordable space for living, gathering, and organizing.
+Many have alternative visions for shared life in community, different from the American Dream pursued by prior generations.

 As a testament to this, there are a growing number of examples of alternative coliving communities, both organized for Millennials and/or intergenerationally:

 - Some are explicitly religious, such as: Moishe House, Simple Way, Hazon, Benincasa NYC, or the Lucy Stone & Margaret Mosley Cooperatives.

 - Some are interfaith and see themselves as part of a “new monastic” movement, such as the Center for the Working Poor.

 - Some are secular, such as: Stone Soup, Life Center Association, Commonspace, Open Door.

 Either way, all of these communities are upending conventional ideas of what community might look like for the Millennial generation, and speak to a deep, widely-felt longing for belonging in sacred communities of service.